cocos/cocos-docs/en/animation/joint-texture-layout.md

 - ② - Used to add Skeleton units, a Skeleton unit consists of a Skeleton asset and one to more AnimationClip assets.
 - ③ - Used to add AnimationClip asset slots.

-Here we have 9 different animations separated in 9 Texture cells.
+Here there are 9 different animations separated into 9 Texture cells.

 ![WrongLayout](./joint-texture-layout/joint_texture_layout_wrong.png)